zachvalenta/vue-firebase/README.md

 __why Vue?__
 * relearning AngularJS neither fun nor valuable, Angular5 seemed like overkill, React learning curve too steep for a week (or at least a week of nights)
 * Vue seemed friendly, hews to web standards, in the spirit of jQuery
-* didn't want to bikesheed on issue with my local NPM install
+* didn't want to bikeshed on issue with my local NPM install

 __why Firebase?__
 * seemed cool!